sjimnar/sjimnar.github.io/docs/blog/posts/s3-ransom-anatomy.md

 ---

-# Defending S3: Anatomy and Countermeasures for Encryption and Deletion Attacks
+# Defending S3: Anatomy and Countermeasures for Encryption and Deletion Attacks (Codefinger ransomware)

 Lately, we're seeing an attack pattern against Amazon S3 that is brutally simple and effective.
 Attackers don't need a zero-day exploit in AWS.
 They just need one thing: a set of compromised AWS credentials.
 With that, they can either delete or hijack all your data.